gmsaas Commands

 Get Instance details

-Instance information is formatted as a table.
-Instance information provides the ADB serial used if the instance is connected to ADB.
+Instance information formatted as a table.
+This also provides the ADB serial used if the instance is connected to ADB.

 List Instances

-Instances list is formatted as a table.
-Instances list provides the ADB serial used if the instance is connected to ADB.
+Instances list formatted as a table.
+This also provides the ADB serial used if the instance is connected to ADB.

 Connect an Instance to ADB